 Despite having a direct access to the outdoor area, established indoor-outdoor spaces can still enjoy a window seat.
 The featured living room above has a built-in seating next to a shelf where the TV and small decor are stored.
 Thick cushions and fluffy throw pillows make this tiny window seat comfortable.
 It’s an awesome morning nook!

 This corridor formed by two bookshelves ends on a window with and a cosy seat.
 Surrounded by books and nature, this is a haven for a bookworm.

 Don’t have walls of customised bookshelves?
 Store your books under your seat like this one:

 Some homeowners want a seamless indoor-outdoor space, some people don’t.
-There are homeowners who find single-hinged doors easier to manoeuvre compared to bi-fold or stacking doors.
+There are homeowners who find single-hinged doors easier to maneuver compared to bi-fold or stacking doors.